PythonJournos/refactoring101/README.md

 ####  Exercises

-* Try slicing up this code into a bunch of functions, where related bits of logic are grouped together.
+* Slice up this code into a bunch of functions, where related bits of logic are grouped together.
 * Write a unit test for one or more functions extracted from this module.